jaredmtdev/gather/readme.md

 - pipelines
 - middleware

+## Example usage

 ## How it is simple

-Following go's philosphy, I don't want this library to become bloated with features that are not needed.
+Following go's philosphy, this library aims to avoid being bloated with features that are not needed.
 This library is simple because it:

 - enables developers to build just about any concurrency model